Dolkar/Tephra/README.md

 One of the main differences when moving over from these older graphics APIs is the execution model.
 Much like in Vulkan, your draw calls don't take effect immediately in Tephra, but are instead recorded into either jobs or command lists that then get executed at a later time.
 There is no "immediate context".
 This allows for easy parallel recording and full control over the execution of workloads.
-This recording is usually done in two passes.
+Recording commands is usually done in two passes.
 A "job" first defines high-level commands such as:
 - Allocation of temporary job-local resources
 - Clears, copies, blits and resolves
-- Render and compute passes specifying target resources and a set of command lists to record
+- Render and compute passes specifying target resources and a set of command lists to execute
 - Resource export commands and Vulkan interop commands

 The actual draw and dispatch commands then get recorded into the command lists of each pass after the job itself has